 03 of 12

 Every October, a crowd of costumed competitors gathers in Dupont Circle in D.C. to race down 17th Street from JR's to Annie's Paramount Steakhouse wearing high heels.
-What started as a couple of drag queen friends drunkenly racing from one bar to the next on Halloween 32 years ago has now expanded into a huge event known as the 17th Street High Heel Race.
+What started as a couple of drag queen friends drunkenly racing from one bar to the next on Halloween over 30 years ago has now expanded into a huge event known as the 17th Street High Heel Race.

 04 of 12

 What started as a hunted bus the Markoff family opened in 1993 to raise money for a summer camp they wanted to create, Markoff's Haunted Forest in Dickerson, Maryland, is now one of the area's best and biggest haunted attractions each year.

 Rated multiple times by ABC Channel 7 as the best Halloween attraction in the Capital Region, Markoff's Haunted Forest offers guests the option of exploring two Haunted Trails through the woods—the original and a new option with even bigger scenes and frights—or getting dropped on the far side of the farm in The Town, which has been overrun by the worst creatures imaginable for the event.